Last updated: ET

 COVID-19 - Preventative measures and restrictions

-Preventative measures and restrictions are in place until further notice.
-These measures may vary depending on the region or city and could be reassessed on short notice.
+Preventative measures and restrictions are in place and may vary depending on the risk level assigned to each region (yellow, orange or red).

 If you violate these measures, you could be fined for endangering public health.